mir-one/academy/sources/web3-intro/lesson_9.md

 Hi!

-This is the lesson #9 of the free Web3 tutorial.
+This lesson #9 of the Web3 tutorial.

 DE-FI.
 Decentralized finance